A quantum advection-diffusion solver using the quantum singular value transform: Block encoding of finite-difference operators

 \begin{corollary} Let $n\geq m \geq 1$ and $l\in \Z$. \begin{enumerate}[(i)] \item The phase adder $P_{n,m,l}$ can be implemented with $O(mn)$ $2Q$-gates and $O(n)$ $1Q$-gates. \item The modular adder $M_{n,m,l}$ can be implemented with $O(n^2)$ $2Q$-gates and $O(n)$ $1Q$-gates. \end{enumerate} \end{corollary} \begin{proof} We have $P_{n,m,l} = (1\otimes R^l)\circ P_{n,m}$.
 The first factor requires $O(n)$ $1Q$-gates, and the second factor requires $O(mn)$ $2Q$-gates according to Proposition \ref{prop:phase_adder}.

-The modular adder $H_{n,m,l}$ is obtained from $P_{n,m,l}$ via conjugation by the Fourier transform on the second registry as in equation \eqref{eq:phase_adder}.
-The Fourier transform requires $O(n^2)$ $2Q$-gates, which dominates the the $2Q$-gate count of $P_{m,n,l}$ as $m\leq n$, resulting in the stated estimate. \end{proof}
+The modular adder $H_{n,m,l}$ is obtained from $P_{n,m,l}$ by conjugation with the Fourier transform in the second registry as in equation \eqref{eq:phase_adder}.
+The Fourier transform requires $O(n^2)$ $2Q$-gates, which dominates the $2Q$-gate count of $P_{m,n,l}$ as $m\leq n$, resulting in the stated estimate. \end{proof}

 The LCU method first introduced in \cite{Childs_Wiebe12} can be stated in the following form. \begin{lemma} Let $m,n\in \N$ and let $S_L,S_R\in U(H_m)$ be a pair satisfying

 Let $\{U_j\in U(H_n)\}_{j=0}^{2^m-1}$ be a family of unitaries and set